Women’s Health

 - Unexplained

-The most common cause of infertility is ‘unexplained’, meaning that after thorough investigations doctors can find no specific or identifiable medical problem at the root.
-This is where natural solutions can really support couples as it is clear there is something not right and it is necessary to look deeper into lifestyle factors and nutritional deficiencies as well emotional health.
+The most common cause of infertility is ‘unexplained’, meaning that after thorough investigations, doctors can find no specific or identifiable medical problem at the root.
+This is where natural solutions can really support couples as it is clear there is something not right, and it is necessary to look deeper into lifestyle factors and nutritional deficiencies as well as emotional health.

 What are your choices?

-A change in lifestyle, diet and nutritional supplements can can support couples who are trying to conceive.
-It is also worth considering these factors when attempting to conceive though the IVF treatment process with which the success rates are highly individual and varies greatly by age.
+A change in lifestyle, diet and nutritional supplements can support couples trying to conceive.
+It is also worth considering these factors when attempting to conceive through the IVF treatment process, with which the success rates are highly individual and vary greatly by age.

-Natural treatment plans are extensive and therefore need to be adapted to suit your individual needs in order to achieve balance and prepare your body for conception.
+Natural treatment plans are extensive and, therefore, need to be adapted to suit your individual needs to achieve balance and prepare your body for conception.
 Remember that it takes at least three months for immature eggs (oocytes) to mature enough to be released during ovulation.
-Three months is also the same time scale for sperm cells to develop, ready to be ejaculated.
-Therefore when you are trying to improve your fertility, you need to have a three-month period before conceiving.
-This is called ‘pre-conception care’ and it’s as important to take as much care during this period as it is during a pregnancy itself.
+Three months is also the same time scale for sperm cells to develop and be ready to be ejaculated.
+Therefore, when you are trying to improve your fertility, you need to have three months before conceiving.
+This is called ‘pre-conception care’, and it’s as essential to take as much care during this period as it is during pregnancy itself.

-If you are going for IVF treatment or another assisted conception procedure, you should follow any recommendations made in order to give you the best possible chance for the procedure to work.
+If you are going for IVF treatment or another assisted conception procedure, you should follow any recommendations made to give you the best possible chance for the procedure to work.

 Diet

-Finally a healthy diet is crucial to a successful pregnancy and a healthy baby however, many people are unaware of the fact that diet can help to correct hormone imbalances that maybe affecting your ability to conceive.
-It is important to know that there are also certain foods and drinks that are known to lower fertility.
-This is why education and guidance from a health care practitioner can be of great support to couples who may feel they are experiencing information overload, resulting in individuals feeling overwhelmed.
+Finally, a healthy diet is crucial to a successful pregnancy and a healthy baby.
+However, many people are unaware that diet can help correct hormone imbalances that may be affecting their ability to conceive.
+It is important to know that certain foods and drinks are also known to lower fertility.
+This is why education and guidance from a health care practitioner can greatly support couples who may feel they are experiencing information overload, resulting in individuals feeling overwhelmed.

 Painful Periods